Node-RED IP Camera Integration

 Install

-Install from the Node-RED palette manager or the command line:
+Install from the Node-RED palette manager or the command line.

 Palette Manager: Menu > Manage palette > Install > search node-red-contrib-viewtron